 If you’re not traveling in winter, then the perfect thermostat temperature for your home should be around 68 degrees Fahrenheit.
-Nevertheless, majority of homeowners and HVAC professionals recommend adjusting the temperature to this level while you’re awake, and reducing it slightly when you go to sleep at night.
+Nevertheless, the majority of homeowners and HVAC pros recommend adjusting the temperature to this level while you’re awake, and reducing it slightly when you go to sleep at night.
 Generally, lowering your thermostat by 10-15 degrees for 8 hrs can minimize your heating bill by 5-15%.

 While 68 degrees Fahrenheit is recommended, depending on where you live, you may not need to set the thermostat to this setting if you live in a warmer geographical area.
 You can also try some energy saving tips like wearing extra clothes, this will prevent you spending more money on your heating bill.

 What if I have an infant or living with pets?